Lydia Personal Data Protection Policy

 They also have the right to refuse to be the subject of a decision based exclusively on automated processing, including profiling.

 The Clients have the right to receive their personal data in a structured, commonly used and machine-readable format and to transmit them to another controller.
 If technically possible, they can also ask Lydia for their personal data to be transmitted directly to another data controller.

 Clients have the right to make a complaint at any time to the relevant supervisory authority the CNIL, and the right to obtain compensation from the competent courts if he considers that Lydia has not respected his rights to the protection of data. personal data

 9. LINKS TO OTHER WEBSITES AND SOCIAL NETWORKS

 Lydia’s communications may occasionally contain links to the partners’ or third party companies’ websites.
-These websites have their own privacy policies and Lydia refuses any responsibility for how these websites use information collected when Clients click on these links.
+These websites have their own privacy policies and Lydia refuses any responsibility for how

 - Email : email@example.com

 - Address : Data Protection Officer, 14 avenue de l’Opera, 75001 Paris